BLACK FRIDAY HUGE DEALS ON SOFTWARE UNTIL NOV 27TH

 The higher your camera’s megapixel count, the more photo sites your sensor must have.
 The best way to create room for more photo sites is to use a larger sensor like those installed inside advanced mirrorless cameras.

-But more often or not, particularly in the case of smartphones, they shrink the photo sites so they crowd more into the same amount of space.
-This has resulted in tiny sensors being overcrowded with photosites.
-This is detrimental to image quality for two reasons.
+But more often than not, particularly in the case of smartphones, they shrink the photo sites so they crowd more into the same amount of space.
+This has resulted in tiny sensors being overcrowded with photosites, which is detrimental to image quality for two reasons.

 More megapixels equal more noise.

 If we consider a photo site a well for light, shrinking the well reduces its capacity for light.
-This is problematic since light is a photo’s key ingredient.
-Since each pixel receives less light, it produces less electrical current – known as a signal.
-And less signal equals more noise and poorer image quality.
+This is problematic since light is a key ingredient in a photo.
+Since each pixel receives less light, it produces less electrical current—known as a signal.
+Less signal equals more noise and poorer image quality.

 More megapixels require better lenses.